-I am a fellow with the Society of Fellows at the University of Michigan.
-I also hold an appointment as an Assistant Professor in Michigan’s Department of English.
-My scholarship ties together literary studies, intellectual history, and political philosophy.
-I have essays published or forthcoming in such journals as PMLA, American Literature, and Arizona Quarterly on topics ranging from twentieth-century American fiction to the history of ideas and media underlying contemporary methods in the digital humanities.
+I am a fellow with the Michigan Society of Fellows and an Assistant Professor in the Department of English at the University of Michigan.
+My scholarship considers literary studies, intellectual history, and political theory.
+I have essays published or forthcoming in PMLA, American Literature, Genre, Arizona Quarterly, and elsewhere, on topics ranging from twentieth-century American fiction to the history of ideas and media underlying contemporary methods in the digital humanities.
 I also have fiction forthcoming in The Delmarva Review and The Dead Mule.

-I am from Jackson, Mississippi and completed a Ph.D. in English at the University of North Carolina at Chapel Hill.
+I’m from Jackson, Mississippi and completed a Ph.D. in English at the University of North Carolina at Chapel Hill.